 On-page SEO is the practice of optimizing individual web pages in order to rank higher and earn more relevant traffic in search engines.
 On-page refers to both the content and HTML source code of a page that can be optimized, as opposed to off-page SEO which refers to links and other external signals.
 (MOZ)

-In this post I will try to explain in as much details as possible what factors affect your On-Page SEO in 2018 as well as what strategies and latest techniques you should use to rank properly and stand the test of time.
+In this post, I will try to explain in as many details as possible what factors affect your On-Page SEO in 2018 as well as what strategies and latest techniques you should use to rank properly and stand the test of time.

 The following factors are not presented in any specific order simply because every point has its own importance.
 This post content is segmented into 9 different parts that can be used as a checklist.

-You will notice that while speed optimization, https connections, accessibility and responsiveness are ranking factors that affect every page of your website they will not be covered in this post.
+You will notice that while speed optimization, https connections, accessibility, and mobile experience are ranking factors that affect every page of your website they will not be covered in this post.
 The reason is simple.
-They both are very important and complex topics.
+They all are very important and complex topics.
 They will be discussed in future dedicated posts.